TiBillet/Lespass/README.md

   # Launch the http dev' server ( for production, see the Django & gunicorn doc )
   python /DjangoFiles/manage.py runserver_plus 0.0.0.0:8002
-  # or you can use the alias in the .bashrc i've made :
+  # or you can use the alias from the .bashrc :
   rsp
 ```